plgd-dev/doc/content/en/tutorials/working-with-grpc-client.md

 - to retrieve metadata a specific type of devices use `GetDevicesMetadataRequest.type_filter`

 ## Update Device Metadata
-The `UpdateResource` command requests enable/disable shadow synchronization on the device.
-This command is asynchronous so for confirmation you need to wait for event `DEVICE_METADATA_UPDATED` with same `DeviceMetadataUpdated.audit_context.correlation_id` from `SubscribeToEvents`/EventBus.
+The `UpdateDeviceMetadata` command requests enable/disable shadow synchronization on the device.

 # Contracts